Viola Beach: Reactions

 On 14 February, the day the news was announced, there was a round of applause for the band at the Premier League match between Manchester City and Tottenham Hotspur.
 The band's manager Craig Tarry was a noted Manchester City supporter.
-Tributes were made at The Lounge, the club where they began their careers, and Warrington Town Hall flew its flag at half-mast in the week following their deaths.
+Tributes were made at The Lounge, the club where they began their careers, and Warrington Town Hall flew its flag at half-staff in the week following their deaths.

 The band had been scheduled to support Blossoms on a tour of the UK and Ireland during February and March 2016, and to play at the South by Southwest music festival in Texas in March 2016.
 Other scheduled appearances in 2016 included The Great Escape Festival and T in the Park.
 Viola Beach had also been booked to play at their hometown venues Pyramid in March and Parr Hall in October.

 A social media campaign was initiated by fans to get the band's single "Swings & Waterslides" to the top of the UK Singles Chart.
 The campaign later drew support from musicians Liam Gallagher and Ian Brown, and the members of rock band Kasabian.
 The single appeared at No. 39 in the Official Chart Update published 15 February 2016, and climbed to No. 11 by the end of the week.
 On 18 February it had briefly reached No. 1 on the iTunes chart.

 Following news of the band members' deaths, it was announced that all proceeds from their latest single would be donated to the families of the band members and of their manager.
 On 18 February Blossoms, who had performed with the band in Leamington Spa, Warwickshire, two days before their deaths, announced they would play a recording of the Leamington concert at a gig in Bournemouth that evening.
 They also planned to showcase the band's material on the tour where Viola Beach were scheduled to support them.

 On 2 April 2016, a tribute concert was staged at Warrington's Parr Hall, with performances by several of the band's friends and influences, including the Coral, the Courteeners, the Kooks, and Blossoms.
 The Zutons also made a "rare live appearance" at the event.